 Natural Solutions for Histamine Intolerance

-Itchy skin, headaches, runny nose, hives...histamine intolerance isn't fun!
+Itchy skin, headaches, runny nose, hives...histamine issues aren't fun!
 I know this from personal experience.

 When I first started on my health journey, I was eating all the fermented foods, avocados, mackerel, bone broth and raw cacao I could get my hands on.